markus-nilsson/dpp/README.md

 - `op`, is the output path (this is where e.g. dp_node_denoise puts its output)
 - `bp`, is the base-path from which paths are created (e.g. bp/id/nii/file.nii.gz)

-These three fields will always be pushed from previous nodes.
+These three fields will always be set in the output node from the input node, even if they are not mentioned in your code.
+However, the framework will not override changes done in a node.

 ## Output structure